-Among the Aztecs, Quetzalcoatl indicates both the name of two high-ranked priests attending the shrines of Tlaloc and Huitzilopochtli, in the Great Temple of Tenochtitlan, as well as the actual deity.
-As an deity, Quetzalcoatl was a creative god, who – according to the Legend of the Suns –ruled over the second era of Aztec creation.
-He was also the patron of arts and knowledge and, according to Aztec religion; he was the god who provided humans with their first corn to plant.
+Among the Aztecs, Quetzalcoatl was the name of two high-ranked priests who attended the shrines of Tlaloc and Huitzilopochtli, in the Great Temple of Tenochtitlan, as well as the actual deity.
+As an deity, Quetzalcoatl was a creative god, who – according to the Legend of the Suns – ruled over the second era of Aztec creation.
+He was also the patron of arts and knowledge and, according to Aztec religion, he was the god who provided humans with their first corn to plant.

 - Learn more about Aztec Gods

 Quetzalcoatl’s fame is also linked to the false idea that many Aztecs, among which included the last emperor Moctezuma, welcomed Cortes as the returning god, based on the supposed resemblance between the Spanish conquistador and the god, along with a misinterpreted welcoming speech pronounced by the Aztec king.
 In this speech, if it never happened, a form of Aztec politeness was mistaken by the Spanish for a form of submission.
 However, many scholars now consider this myth as a creation of the Franciscan friars, elaborated during the post-Conquest period.

 The figure of Quetzalcoatl, or at least a Feathered Serpent god, is well attested in many Mesoamerican cultures.
 The earliest examples come from the city of Teotihuacan, where one of the main temples, the Temple of Quetzalcoatl in the Ciudadela, is decorated with carvings of feathered serpents.